-The highest reading for these two summers occurred on July 6th, 2018 at Raymond Brook, with a reading of 162 mg/L (ppm).
-The lowest reading for these two summers occurred on June 29th, 2018 at Foot Sawmill Brook.
-With a reading of 6.2 mg/L (ppm).
-Both routes remained within normal salinity range for summers 2018 and 2019.
+The highest reading for these four summers occurred on July 6th, 2018 at Raymond Brook, with a reading of 162 mg/L (ppm).
+The lowest reading for these four summers occurred on June 29th, 2018 at Foot Sawmill Brook with a reading of 6.2 mg/L (ppm).
+Both routes remained within normal salinity range for all four summers.

-Please Note: Gaps in data indicate instrument malfunction.
+Please Note: Gaps in data indicate instrument malfunction or weather conditions which prevented monitoring.
 Variations in weather, rainfall and streamflow from one summer to another can account for differences in measurements which is why multiple years of data are important.